12 Normal Thoughts New Moms Have - Baby Chick

 5. This takes up all my time.
 My baby never sleeps.

-Some women may be prepared just to feed, love, and cuddle their sweet and sleepy baby and may find that their baby is awake all the time and constantly fussy.
+Some women may be prepared to simply feed, love, and cuddle their sweet and sleepy baby, only to find that their baby is awake all the time and constantly fussy.
 They may wonder how any mother could ever describe their experience with their newborn as sweet and enjoyable.
 This feeling is normal.

 6. This isn’t fun.
 Crying is so stressful.
 I must be a bad mom.